Precision Alpha OnDemand and General

 What is the granularity of the data?
 How often is the data delivered?

-Precision Alpha Mobile and Exchange both use six months of closing prices to return exact machine-learned results.
-Mobile also processes (in parallel) one year of closing prices.
-Mobile output is near real-time (~10 seconds), and Exchange is processed and delivered after each trading day.
-For On-Demand, the data is collected and (re-) sampled by the customer to produce a time-series.
-The returned output from On-Demand can take up to five minutes, by, for example, bundling 25 time-series together.
+Exchange uses six months of closing prices to return exact machine-learned results.
+Exchange is processed and delivered after each trading day.
+For OnDemand, the data is collected and (re-) sampled by the customer to produce a time-series.
+The returned output from OnDemand can take up to five minutes, by, for example, bundling 25 time-series together.

 Does Precision Alpha only process closing prices?

-While Precision Alpha Mobile and Exchange are both based on closing prices, the On-Demand product can process any time-series, subject to data quality.
-On-Demand permits up to 25 concurrent time-series to be processed together in the same file.
+Exchange is based on closing prices, the OnDemand product can process any time-series, subject to data quality.
+OnDemand permits up to 25 concurrent time-series to be processed together in the same file.

 How does Market Power compare with Relative Strength Index?